 28 best Aliyah & Israel relocation tips.
 Everything your need to know before moving to Israel.

-We often turn to our wise and experienced Facebook group members for their input, advice and suggestions.
-We asked them to share some of their Aliyah tips in the hope that they would make ther relocation and absorption process easier on you.
-They came up with these:
+We often turn to our wise and experienced Facebook group members for their input, Aliyah advice and suggestions.
+We asked them to share some of their Aliyah tips in the hope that they would make they relocation and absorption process easier on you.
+Our group members came up with these:

 1. Adaptability & Flexibility